NESA-Lab/FirmRCA/README.md

 Step 4.
 Compile the project binary

-Note that you should comment/uncomment the settings in Makefile.am.
+Note that you should comment/uncomment the settings in `Makefile.am`.

 ```shell
 cd ./src